 On the Indian note… starting in Oklahoma, and going all the way through Arizona, is nothing but Native American Tourists traps EVERYWHERE.
 It’s kind of sad really.

 Arizona was a pretty awesome drive.
 They have cool towns with names like, “Two Guns” and “Twin Arrows”.
 Stopped in Flagstaff for some gas.
-Held the door open for an old lady, and then continued my drive.
+Held the door open for an old woman, and then continued my drive.
 (OLD PEOPLE LOVE ARIZONA) It was kinda chilly outside but the scenery was pretty.
 The last stretch of Arizona includes a drastic elevation drop that is fun to drive down really fast.
-Especially when a dumb red car wants to race you.
-(I won)

 Overall, I’d say the trip was a positive experience, but one I wouldn’t like to do again anytime soon.